-In 2019, Asha Iman Veal was the curator for The Tokyo Show: Black & Brown Are Beautiful and Preview 9: A Boldness to Dare and Try.
-She currently serves as faculty in curatorial practice and Arts Administration & Policy at the School of the Art Institute of Chicago.
-She previously served on the Exhibitions and Residency team at the Hyde Park Art Center (Chicago) and was an Associate Festival Producer for playwright Eve Ensler’s V-Day global movement to end violence against women and girls (New York).
-Asha Iman’s literary/text-based projects The Places We’ve Been (2013) and Brooklyn (the black) (2015), were presented in the U.S. and U.K. and have been acquired by special collections libraries, including the Smithsonian National Museum of African American History and Culture.
+In 2019 Asha Iman was curator for The Tokyo Show: Black & Brown Are Beautiful (Hyde Park Art Center) and Preview 9: A Boldness to Dare and Try (Chicago Artists Coalition).
+She is faculty in Arts Administration & Policy at the School of the Art Institute of Chicago, with broad research of arts organization models and contemporary projects.
+She recently served on the Exhibitions and Residency staff at the Hyde Park Art Center, and was an Associate Festival Producer for playwright Eve Ensler’s V-Day global movement to end violence against women and girls (New York).
+Asha Iman’s literary/text-based projects The Places We’ve Been (2013) and Brooklyn (the black) (2015), presented in the U.S. and U.K. and have been acquired by special collections libraries, including the Smithsonian National Museum of African American History and Culture.
 In 2018-2020, she juried for 3Arts, Ox-Bow, ACRE, and the University of Chicago’s Arts + Public Life and Center for the Study of Race, Politics, & Culture.
-Asha Iman has worked on arts-based projects and research in Tokyo, Havana, Vietnam, New York, Edinburgh, Juárez, Chicago, Berlin, et al. She serves on the Membership Committee at Experimental Sound Studio; as well as the BMW Foundation’s Transatlantic Core Group (Germany/U.S.), Responsible Leaders Network (Global Table), and BLab/BCorps partnership for the Inclusive Economies work group (Canada/U.S.).
+She serves on the Membership Committee at Experimental Sound Studio; as well as the BMW Foundation’s Transatlantic Core Group (Germany/U.S.), Responsible Leaders Network (Global Table), and BLab/BCorps partnership for the Inclusive Economies work group (Canada/U.S.).

 A full curriculum vitae (updated July 2020) details her professional history and accomplishments.

-A condensed résumé of curatorial and arts programming, is available via LinkedIn.
+A very condensed résumé of curatorial and arts programming, is available via LinkedIn.

 As an arts professor, I focus on curatorial theory as well as how art and cultural production serve as forms of advocacy and public discourse.